 Before adding the yeast, however, you want to make sure that the yeast has been activated.
 It should have a decent amount of foam on the top of the mixture, if there’s foam, you’re good to go!

-Carefully pour the entire yeast mixture into the bottle and then stand back and watch the reaction!
+Carefully pour the entire yeast mixture into the top of the bottle and then stand back and watch the giant foaming reaction!

-As soon as the reaction starts you’ll understand why it’s called elephant toothpaste.
-The foam comes out in a nice thick stream that snakes its way all around the bottle.
+As soon as the reaction starts, you’ll understand exactly why it’s called elephant’s toothpaste.
+The thick foam comes out and snakes its way all around the side of the bottle.

-Now, obviously, this is a pretty awesome experiment and one that is perfect for introducing your children to basic chemical reactions, but there is so much else that you can learn!
+Now, obviously, this is a pretty cool experiment and one that is perfect for introducing your children to basic chemical reactions, but there is so much else that you can learn!

 One of the things that we love to do is use this experiment to practice primary and secondary colors.